Daryl Gates: In popular culture

 Gates appeared as himself in season 7, episode 13 ("Fatal Obsession, Part 2") of the television show Hunter.

 Gates appears in an uncredited role at the end of the 1997 film L.A.
 Confidential as a police officer congratulating Ed Exley, the main character.

 In the 1998 film American History X, he is mentioned in relation to the application of police brutality to Rodney King.

 Gene Hackman based his portrayal of Sheriff Daggett on Gates in the 1992 film Unforgiven.
 Clint Eastwood biographer Richard Schickel, who was on the set, wrote that Hackman referred to Daggett overseeing Ned Logan's torture as "my Rodney King scene".

-In 2004, he appeared in second season of Da Ali G Show in the episode "Respek".
+In 2004, he appeared in the second season of Da Ali G Show in the episode "Respek".

 Gates is portrayed by actor Josh Pence in the 2013 film Gangster Squad.
 In the film, Gates is in his younger years, still a chauffeur for LAPD Police Chief Bill Parker (played by Nick Nolte).

 Gates was mentioned in a large number of rap and metal songs in the aftermath of the LA riots.
-Some of the more notable include Ice Cube's "The Wrong Nigga to Fuck With", which dedicates a whole verse to a depiction of Gates's being decapitated and cooked like fried chicken, and Body Count's "Cop Killer", which caused widespread controversy.
+Some of the more notable include Ice Cube's "The Wrong Nigga to Fuck With", which includes a verse that imagines that Gates is decapitated and fried like a chicken, and Body Count's "Cop Killer", which caused widespread controversy.

+Gates appears as a major character in James Ellroy's novel The Enchanters.